tracyscott/RainbowStudio/README.md

    2. RainbowStudio may show a blank screen.
 If it does, close it and reopen it.
    3. RainbowStudio should now show the desired pattern.

+To Run RainbowStudio from IntelliJ:

+1. Using IntelliJ, import Maven project from the cloned RainbowStudio directory
+2. In the IntelliJ project, add run configuration using Maven template and enter 'compile exec:java' in command line field

 Helpful links for Linux environments:

 1. JDK 8: https://www.javahelps.com/2015/03/install-oracle-jdk-in-ubuntu.html
 2. Maven: https://www.javahelps.com/2017/10/install-apache-maven-on-linux.html
 3. Clone this [project](https://github.com/tracyscott/RainbowStudio.git).
 4. IntelliJ: https://www.jetbrains.com/idea/download/#section=linux
-5. Using IntelliJ import Maven project from the cloned directory
+5. Using IntelliJ, import Maven project from the cloned directory
 6. Add a run configuration using a Maven template and enter 'compile exec:java' in command line

+Common issues:
+1. Window size error: set "lx.ui.setResizable(RESIZABLE);" to false

 ## Documentation